LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 ## Change Log

 ```
+2.9.0: Subseclection fucntionality added which allows asset bundles to have variants of the asset
+2.8.1: Added Unity Project assets folder sample for making Encounters (including the animated pointer)
+2.8.0: Added Encounter spawing (also know as Chain Loader) functionality
 2.7.3: Removed unused testing patch and removed dependency on Harmony Patching library.
 2.7.3: Updated Blood Filter to use mesh shape instead of material transparency making see through areas fully clear.
 2.7.2: Camera Filetrs support multiple simultaneous filters at once.